 But when Cricut released Infusible Ink last year, I knew that this year we needed to try it to make a fun and colorful shirt for Dad.
 And boy, did they!

-The Cricut Infusible Ink markers and transfer sheets actually infuse into the shirt so that it will never fade and never come off.
+The Cricut Infusible Ink markers and transfer sheets actually infuse into the shirt so that it will never fade and never come off (a perfect gift, right?).
 It really is amazing and super fun to watch!
-Next year I plan on using it to make a Cricut mug!

 Ok, so let’s talk about how we made this Father’s Day Cricut gift, and then I have some other Father’s Day Cricut ideas from around the blogosphere.